 A disease or disorder is defined as rare in Europe and in Switzerland when it affects not more than 1 in every 2,000 persons.

-Many rare diseases have genetic origins.
 They are often life-threatening or result in chronic invalidity.

 Many appear at birth or in early childhood, while others don’t emerge until patients are much older.